prakhar-parashar-au7/precilyTask/Readme.md

 # Assignment
-Please log into following mongodb account to see collections email : prkhrprshr@gmail.com password : passingwords
+Please log into following mongodb account to see collections with following credentials.

+email : prkhrprshr@gmail.com
+password : passingwords